openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

 First, the resize issue.
-The Webslice applet FigureÂ 5, performance uses a
+The Webslice applet FigureÂ 5, â€œperformanceâ€ uses a
-          webkit view, which displays the page and is positioned (basically scrolled with scrollbars switched off) and zoomed to fit into the area the applet covers ” fairly simple in fact.
+          webkit view, which displays the page and is positioned (basically scrolled with scrollbars switched off) and zoomed to fit into the area the applet covers â€” fairly simple in fact.
           The performance problem was caused by too much resizing which got passed down the stack (if you scroll and zoom a website every couple of milliseconds, it becomes quite heavy on the CPU easily.
-I™ve addressed this by cleaning up the codepathes that lead to resizing, so that it only causes the resize (and thus the repositioning and zoom of the webpage) when absolutely necessary.
-Resize events from the applet are now compressed a bit, so that we don™t get more than 10 resizes a second.
-That™s good enough for the user to see what effect his mouse-dragging has, but doesn™t have the sluggish effect.
-Then, while resizing, I™m freezing webkit™s tiled backing store, for an additional performance boost.
+Iâ€™ve addressed this by cleaning up the codepathes that lead to resizing, so that it only causes the resize (and thus the repositioning and zoom of the webpage) when absolutely necessary.
+Resize events from the applet are now compressed a bit, so that we donâ€™t get more than 10 resizes a second.
+Thatâ€™s â€œgood enoughâ€ for the user to see what effect his mouse-dragging has, but doesnâ€™t have the sluggish effect.
+Then, while resizing, Iâ€™m freezing webkitâ€™s tiled backing store, for an additional performance boost.
 The result is very noticeable, the lag and CPU-hogging while resizing is gone, and the sizing of the applet is much less unwieldy with these changes.
-In that process, I™ve also switched to a non-fixed aspect ratio.
+In that process, Iâ€™ve also switched to a non-fixed aspect ratio.
 Bug #1 thoroughly fixed.

 **improving interaction**